 What is the best rainwater tank for your property?

-Rainwater harvesting is becoming increasingly popular as people seek to become independent from the mains water supply and utilise rainwater collection as a more sustainable and unregulated water supply.
-This can be for drinking water, irrigating gardens, or for home’s entire water supply.
+Rainwater harvesting is becoming increasingly popular as people seek to become independent from the main water supply and utilize rainwater collection as a more sustainable and unregulated water supply.
+This can be for drinking water, irrigating gardens, or for a home’s entire water supply.

-However, there is a huge range of water tanks available in today’s market and wading through slimline tanks, poly water tanks, fibreglass tanks, concrete tanks and steel tanks can create real headaches.
-The prices of these rainwater tanks Rainwater harvesting shouldn’t be that difficult, and knowing what rainwater tank or rainwater tanks will be best for your property helps shorten your list of options, and get you harvesting rainwater sooner.
+However, there is a huge range of water tanks available in today’s market, and wading through slimline tanks, poly water tanks, fiberglass tanks, concrete tanks, and steel tanks can create real headaches.
+The prices of these rainwater tanks Rainwater harvesting shouldn’t be that difficult, and knowing what rainwater tank or rainwater tanks will be best for your property helps shorten your list of options and get you harvesting rainwater sooner.

-The type amount of available space on your property, your rainwater harvesting ability and what you intend on using your water storage for will all influence the best choice of water tank for your home.
+The type of available space on your property, your rainwater harvesting ability, and what you intend on using your water storage for will all influence the best choice of water tank for your home.

 How much water can I harvest?